 The Mississippi University for Women Graduate Bulletin includes information describing as accurately as possible the current course offerings, policies, procedures, regulations, and requirements of MUW.
-The University reserves the right to change any statement contained in this publication or in any Addendum.
+The University reserves the right to change any statement contained in this publication or in any Addendum, including the right to change degree requirements as necessary without prior notice.